-The MacBook Air, MacBook Pro, iMac, iPad, iPad mini, iPhone and Apple Thunderbolt Display all have an ambient light sensor built in.
-This sensor intelligently adjusts the brightness of the display to your environment, giving you the perfect brightness for any condition while minimising the use of energy.
+The MacBook Air, MacBook Pro, iMac, iPad, iPad mini, iPhone, and Apple Thunderbolt Display all have an ambient light sensor built in.
+This sensor intelligently adjusts the brightness of the display to your environment, giving you the perfect brightness for any condition while minimizing the use of energy.

 Wake on demand.

 With OS X, you can share your music, files, printers, and even your screen with other computers on your network.
 Even if your Mac is asleep.
 A service called Bonjour Sleep Proxy running on your AirPort base station or Time Capsule and the Wake on Demand feature make it possible.
 Once the request to access a shared item is complete, your Mac goes back to sleep at its regularly scheduled interval.
 This saves energy while still ensuring full access to all your shared files and devices — even remotely across the Internet.
 Your Apple TV can also wake on demand using your remote or by wirelessly streaming content from your iOS device or Mac.